 During these inspections you should keep an eye out for the following and if you notice anything remove the web sling from service immediately.

-- The following markers are missing: trademark of the manufacture, manufacturer’s code or stock number, rated load for one hitch type and the angle which it is based, the type of material used
+- The following markers are missing: trademark of the manufacturer, manufacturer’s code or stock number, rated load for one hitch type and the angle which it is based, the type of material used

 - Acid or caustic burns